TianYao12/NBA-StatChat/README.md

-# NBA-app
+# NBA StatChat

-This is **Next.js** web application that displays NBA team and player statistics from 2012-2013 to 2021-22 for regular season games and playoff games.
+NBA StatChat is a **Next.js** web application that displays NBA team/player statistics from 2012-2013 to 2021-22 for regular season/playoff games.

-The main page displays NBA news fetched from a public API

-There is a team page where you can click on different NBA teams which to a page showing the roster for the selected team

-Clicking on each player displays the player's face and his statistics from the various season, with an interactive graph that displays his statistics.
+There is also a chatbot feature that answers NBA related questions.

+## Statistics
+- Each player's page contains his statistics in a table and shown in interactive graph made with **Chart.js**
-Data is web scraped from **stats.nba.com** and stored in **MongoDB** database and **Next.js API routes** handles interactions with MongoDB and the public API, while static site regeneration is used for fast loading.
+- **Next.js API routes** handle interactions with MongoDB and the public APIs
+- Web scraped data from **stats.nba.com** using **Python & BeautifulSoup** and stored in **MongoDB Atlas**

-User authentication is done with **NextAuth, sessions, and MongoDB**
+- User authentication is done with **NextAuth, sessions, and MongoDB**

-**getServerSideProps** is used to check for the user session.
-If the user is not authenticated (session is not present), it redirects the user to the login page.
-If the user's session is present, the user is authenticated and the page will be updated for every request made, allowing the page to display the latest NBA news

-Some pages are fetched at request time using getServerSideProps while some pages are fetched client-side I also added some translation to Chinese just for fun
+- Some pages are rendered at request time with getServerSideProps

+## Chatbot
+Users can ask basketball-related questions, and it provides responses based on context retrieved form MongoDB Atlas using MongoDBAtlasSearch
+- **MongoDB Atlas:** used to store text embeddings
+- **LangChain:** text splitting, integration with OpenAI, and other utilities
+- **OpenAI:** GPT-3.5 model for generating responses, OpenAIEmbeddings to turn text chunks to embeddings to store in MongoDB Atlas
+- **Vercel:** streaming capabilities